EEN421/EEN421.github.io/_posts/2025-11-25-🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

 * Does it listen on remote-access ports where outsiders connect?
 * Does Defender *think* it's internet-facing?

 This blog post covers a **KQL query that unifies all of these signals** into one answer.
+Let's break it down... 👇

 <br/><br/><br/><br/>